 - If a member receives urgent care services, you must notify us within 24 hours of the services being rendered.

-- Facilities are responsible for admission notification for the following types of inpatient admissions:
+Facilities are responsible for admission notification for:

-- Planned or elective admissions for acute care
+- Planned elective admissions for acute care

 - Unplanned admissions for acute care